kavyakoli12/python-mini-projects/README.md

-# python-mini-projects
+# Python Mini Projects

-A growing collection of beginner-friendly Python projects including games, tools, and simple apps.
+This repository contains a growing collection of beginner-friendly Python projects.
+Each project is designed to help practice programming fundamentals in a fun and practical way.

+## ✅ Projects Included

+- 🎯 Number Guessing Game
+- 🧠 Quiz Game
+- 🧮 Simple Calculator

+More projects will be added over time!
+## 🛠️ Requirements

+- Python 3.x
+- No external libraries required for most projects